 The Department of Philosophy's Essay Tutor offers essay tutoring for philosophy essays.
 Philosophy graduate student tutors will read first drafts and give advice about how to strengthen the argument(s) of essays, offer suggestions for improving organization, and point out weaknesses and places where more detail or clarity is needed.

-The Philosophy Essay tutor cannot provide philosophical advice or provide judgments about the material students are writing about.
+The Philosophy Essay Tutor cannot provide philosophical advice or provide judgments about the material students are writing about.
 For this sort of help, students must see their Professor and/or Teaching Assistant.
-The Essay Clinic is strictly for help with strengthening the structure and general argumentation in philosophy essays.
+The Help Centre is strictly for help with strengthening the structure and general argumentation in philosophy essays.

-Students in Philosophy 110, 120, and 133 are strongly encouraged to make use of this service.
-Students in any philosophy class are welcome.
+Students in Philosophy 110, 120, and 133 are especially encouraged to make use of this service; students in any philosophy class are welcome.

-The Clinic operates on a drop-in basis.
+The Help Centre operates on a drop-in basis.
 Appointments are not required.

 Tuesdays: 9:30 AM - 11:00 AM

 Fridays: 9:30 AM - 11:00 AM

 Who is this for?